abhishekdotse/notebook-of-everything/finance/2025-06-Simple-Personal-Finance-for-Indians.md

 ## 💡 Why I'm Writing This

-Most of us in India start thinking seriously about money **only when something goes wrong** — a job loss, hospital emergency, wedding, or loan pressure.
+Most of us start thinking seriously about money **only when something goes wrong** — a job loss, hospital emergency, wedding, or loan pressure.

 But I wanted to get ahead of those problems — and learn how to manage money step by step.